My Camel Humps

 • Overnight train from Cairo to Aswan and Luxor to Cairo in an air-conditioned carriage with sleeper compartments.
 Simple dinner and breakfast served on board and toilet facilities located at the end of the carriage.

-- International flights, arrival & departure transfers, visas, airport taxes, additional meals, drinks, optional sightseeing tours, insurance, tips and items of a personal nature.
+- International flights, arrival & departure transfers, entrance fees, visas, airport taxes, additional meals, drinks, optional sightseeing tours, insurance, tips and items of a personal nature.

 Trip Dates and Prices